Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Errors and Warnings Reference.md

 potentially, a more in depth suggestion on how to fix the issues in the submission that lead to the error.
 If you have any suggestions on improving the wording in any exception you encounter in the submission process, please share feedback using the **Feedback** link at the top of the page where you encountered it.

-Most such errors and warnings about your submission data will be encountered on the **Validate** tab, but a small subset will only ever be seen on the **Start** tab.
-That's because it is the only time during the submission build process where TraceBase evaluates your peak annotation files collectively.

 It is important to note that if you discover an overlooked peak annotation file, it should be submitted on the **Start** page with all other peak annotation files.
 That is the only way to identify some issues and it auto-fills multiple